 According to recent data from the Centers for Disease Control and Prevention, the state with the lowest prevalence of obesity is Colorado.
 Colorado boasts one of the lowest rates of obesity in the nation, with only 20.2 percent of adults considered obese.
 This is significantly lower than the national average of 30 percent.

 Colorado’s low prevalence of obesity can be attributed to its active lifestyle, and its emphasis on healthy eating.
 Colorado is home to many physical activities including hiking, biking, rock climbing and skiing, as well as dozens of state parks and public recreation areas.
-The state also has a variety of healthy dining options available, with many restaurants offering organic and locally-sourced ingredients.

 In addition to its active lifestyle, Colorado has a variety of programs designed to promote healthy eating and physical activity.
 The Fattest Cities in America has a number of initiatives aimed at helping people make healthier choices, such as the Colorado Nutrition and Physical Activity Plan.
-The plan focuses on promoting healthy eating, increasing physical activity and creating supportive environments for healthy behaviors.

 Colorado also has a variety of programs aimed at helping people of all ages learn about nutrition and exercise.
 The Colorado Nutrition and Physical Activity Plan includes a variety of educational materials and resources to help people make positive changes to their diet and lifestyle.